khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 14. CHANGES TO OUR PRIVACY POLICY
-We will occasionally update this Privacy Policy as necessary to protect our users, furnish current information, and respond to legal and technical changes.
+We always occasionally update this Privacy Policy as necessary to protect our users, furnish current information, and respond to legal and technical changes.
 The most current version of the Privacy Policy will govern our use of your information and will be available at

 For previous versions of this Privacy Policy, please contact us via khachatur.tds.4@gmail.com